War and the Human Heart

 On the 100th anniversary of Armistice Day, Rembrandt presents a special event five years in the making.
 War and the Human Heart combines chamber orchestra, chorus, film, and live narration in a moving performance that honors the experience of war for every veteran, past or present.
 Join Rembrandt Chamber Musicians, the Valparaiso University Chorale, the Valparaiso University Bach Choir, and conductor Craig Jessop (former director of the Mormon Tabernacle Choir) for a thought-provoking journey into the veteran experience.
 Works by Beethoven, Strauss, Holst, Schumann, Barber, and others.

-FEATURED GUESTS: Craig Jessop (former Director of the Mormon Tabernacle Choir), conductor; Carl Grapentine (WFMT Morning Program), narrator; Christopher Cock (Director of Choral and Vocal Activities at Valparaiso University), tenor; Steven Ovitsky (former General Director of the Grant Park Music Festival), shofar
+FEATURED GUESTS: Craig Jessop (former Director of the Mormon Tabernacle Choir), conductor; Carl Grapentine (WFMT Morning Program), narrator; Christopher Cock (Director of Choral and Vocal Activities at Valparaiso University), tenor; Anne Marie Bice, soprano; Daniel Eifert, baritone; Steven Ovitsky (Executive Director, Santa Fe Chamber Music Festival), shofar

 This Event Only | Multi-Concert Subscription Package

-Support for this concert generously provided by the Chansons de Guerre Foundation.
+Support for this concert generously provided by the Chansons de Guerre Fund.

 BEETHOVEN: Krieger Chor [Soldiers’ Song]: Wir Bauen und Sterben [We Build and Die], WoO 96, from incidental music to Leonora Prohaska, a drama by Johann Friedrich Duncker, cabinet secretary to the King of Prussia (1814)